Porsche Holding: Motorsport

 In the late 1960s, Porsche entered many sports cars in races, and to support the factory effort (then calling itself Porsche System Engineering), external semi-factory teams were set up to share the work load.
 In the 1969 World Sportscar Championship season, Porsche Salzburg became such a de facto second works team, sponsored by Porsche Konstruktionen.
 Early in the season, at the Nürburgring 1000 km, cars were entered as Salzburg Porsche Konstruktionen, but later at Austria's Österreichring, it became Porsche Salzburg for short.
-In the USA races, and in CanAm, Porsches were entered as Porsche Audi Division, the North American organisation for both brands.
+In the USA races, and in 1969 Can-Am, the Porsche 917PA of Jo Siffert was entered as Porsche Audi Division, the North American dealer organisation for both brands.

-For homologation, 25 Porsche 917 had been built by May 1969, and with several 908 of the 02 and 03 generations, more than enough cars were at hand.
-The limiting factor were resources, money, personnel, experienced driver combinations.
+For homologation in April 1969, 25 Porsche 917 had been built, but barely tested.
+In addition to the Porsche 908 coupés raced in 1968, updated open top Porsche 908/02 were built, and no less than six of these were entered by Porsche System Engineering at the 1969 Targa Florio.
+More than enough cars were at hand, the limiting factor were resources, money, personnel, experienced driver combinations.
+The factory needed to concentrate on developing cars, while partners were needed for testing and racing all over the world.